The Difference Between Emulsion & Remote Reservoir Shocks

-When people hear Remote Reservoir they immediately think heat dissipation, but that’s not the whole reason Remote Reservoir shocks are superior to Emulsion shocks.
+When people mention Remote Reservoir shocks, they often focus on heat dissipation, but this is not the sole reason for their superiority over Emulsion shocks.

 The increasing and difficult to predict gas pressure causes problems:

-- Harder to select springs – pressure acts like a spring and lifts vehicle making it harder to calculate initial rates
+- Harder to select springs – The pressure acts like a spring and lifts vehicle making it harder to calculate initial spring rates.

 Leave a Reply